Anushka-Sharma-tech/Anushka-Sharma-tech/README.md

 - 🔭 I'm currently working on:
   - **Grasping basic language-agnostic algorithms** which serve as the fundamentals of programming.
-  - **Building core projects like AetherKV** using Ubuntu for volatile storage refactoring.
   - **Mastering AI tools** for proficient, high-velocity engineering.

 - 🌱 I'm currently learning **DSA , C++ , Version Control , Memory management , real life usage of technological frameworks**